dettonville/dettonville.org/content/news/2015-08-27-mapstruct-1_0_0_CR2-released.md

 ### Configure package and class name for the generated mapper implementations

-By default, MapStruct generates the mapper implementation with the class name suffix "Impl" in the same package as the declared mapper interface or abstract class.
+By default, Dettonville generates the mapper implementation with the class name suffix "Impl" in the same package as the declared mapper interface or abstract class.

 If a project follows different naming conventions, package-dependency rules or simply a ambiguity needs to be resolved, the package name and the class name of the generated implementation can be configured: